vaticle/web-infrastructure/README.md

 #### Operation

-To be able to communicate with the vault server, you will need vault related credentials set up.
+To be able to authenticate with the vault server and call vault commands locally, you will need vault related credentials set up.
 There's a shell script to set up the environment variable needed to communicate with the vault server.

 ```
 eval $(./authenticate-vault.sh)